 - Hidden: Unlisted and new members must be invited to join

-💡 Visit Add members to a workspace on an organization to learn how it works.
+💡 Learn how to add members to a workspace on an organization.

-Note: Shared channel creation may be turned off for Workspace Administrators and members.
-If this is the case, get in touch with an Org Owner or Org Admin for help.
+Note: If shared channel creation is disabled for Workspace Admins and members, get in touch with an Org Owner or Org Admin for help.

-Slack lets you to connect all of the tools and services you use for work in one place, eliminating the need to constantly switch between apps.
+Slack lets you connect all of the tools and services you use for work in one place, eliminating the need to switch between apps.

-You can find apps for services you already use directly from our App Directory — everything from helpful bots, communication tools, payments & accounting, project management, HR, and more.
+You can find apps for services you already use in our App Directory — including tools for payments & accounting, project management, HR, and beyond.

 💡 Visit Add an app to your workspace for detailed instructions.

-Note: Apps and bots work best when they’re installed on all of the workspaces that also share channels together.
-Here are some apps that were designed with Enterprise Grid in mind.
+Note: Apps and bots work best when installed on all of the workspaces that share channels.
+Explore some apps designed with Enterprise Grid in mind.

-- Leverage existing internal tools and services your company uses to work together.
+- Keep existing internal tools your company is familiar with.

-- Route notifications from other services into Slack to centralize communication.
+- Pull updates from other services into Slack to centralize info.

-💡 Learn how at Customize Slack with internal integrations.
+💡 Learn how to customize Slack with internal integrations.